Tinnitus and Stress: A Strong Connection

 Neural Network ConnectionsResearch suggests that there are neural network connections between the auditory cortex and the fear center of the brain.
 These connections can enhance the emotional significance of tinnitus, amplifying stress responses.

-CatastrophizingIndividuals with tinnitus may engage in catastrophizing, where they excessively focus on the negative consequences of the condition.
-This “cognitive distortion” can contribute to heightened stress levels.
+CatastrophizingCatastrophizing is excessively focusing on the negative consequences of the situation.
+This form of cognitive distortion can contribute to heightened stress levels.

-The psychological impact of tinnitus can lead to stress and anxiety.
+The psychological impact of tinnitus can cause stress and anxiety.

 Tinnitus anxiety is harder to treat in the sense that the neural networks between the inner ear and the brain's fear center are already established.
 Treatment necessarily involves a process of rewiring the brain so that tinnitus perception becomes uncoupled from the stress response.

-Addressing the psychological impact of stress on tinnitus is essential in breaking the vicious cycle.
-Here are some treatment options that may help if you feel stressed:
+Addressing the psychological impact of tinnitus and stress is essential in breaking the vicious cycle.
+Here are some treatment options work well on stress:

 InterventionDescription

 Cognitive Behavioral Therapy (CBT)CBT techniques address the negative thought patterns and behaviors that perpetuate stress.
-A recent review showed that across multiple clinical trials, CBT can helped people reduce tinnitus-related stress [3].
+Research shows that CBT reliably reduces tinnitus-related stress [3].

 Conclusion: Breaking the Tinnitus-Stress Cycle